Increase Mather

-Increase Mather (/ˈmæðər/; June 21, 1639 Old Style – August 23, 1723 Old Style) was a New England Puritan clergyman in the Massachusetts Bay Colony and president of Harvard College for twenty years (1681–1701).
-He was influential in the administration of the colony during a time that coincided with the notorious Salem witch trials.
+Increase Mather (/ˈmæðər/; June 21, 1639 – August 23, 1723) was a New England Puritan clergyman who served as the sixth president of Harvard College from 1685 to 1701.
+During his tenure, which coincided with the notorious Salem witch trials, he was influential in the administration of the Massachusetts Bay Colony.

-Biography

-Early life
+Early life and education

-Mather was born in Dorchester, Massachusetts Bay Colony, on June 21, 1639, to the Rev. Richard Mather and Kathrine Holt Mather, following their participation in the Great Migration from England due to their nonconformity to the Church of England.
+The New England Mathers originally came from the parish of Winwick near Liverpool, in Lancashire, England.
+Increase Mather was born in Dorchester, Massachusetts Bay Colony, on June 21, 1639, to the Rev. Richard Mather and Kathrine Holt Mather, following their participation in the Great Migration from England due to their nonconformity to the Church of England.

-The stated reason for his first name was "...the never-to-be-forgotten increase, of every sort, wherewith God favoured the country about the time of his nativity."
+The stated reason for his first name was "…the never-to-be-forgotten increase, of every sort, wherewith God favoured the country about the time of his nativity."
 The name "Increase" is a literal translation of the Hebrew "Yosëf" (Joseph).
 He was the youngest of six brothers, the others being Samuel, Nathaniel, Eleazar, Joseph, and Timothy.
 The first three of these also became ministers.

-Education

 In 1651, Mather was admitted to Harvard College, where he roomed with and studied under Robert Massey.
-When he graduated in 1656, aged 17, with a Bachelor of Arts, he began to train for the ministry, and gave his first sermon on his 18th birthday.
-He quickly left Massachusetts and went to Ireland, where he studied at Trinity College, Dublin, for a Master of Arts.
-During his time at Trinity College he was licensed as a Commonwealth Minister by Oliver Cromwell to the joint charge of St Tida's Church (Ballyscullion), and St Swithan's Church (Magherafelt).
-He graduated in 1658, and worked as a chaplain attached to a garrison in the Channel Islands from 1659 to 1661 with a short stint at a church in Gloucester in 1660.
+In 1656, aged 17, he graduated with a Bachelor of Arts degree and began to train for the ministry, giving his first sermon on his 18th birthday.
+He quickly left Massachusetts and went to Ireland, where he studied at Trinity College, Dublin, for a Master of Arts degree.
+During his time at Trinity College he was licensed as a Commonwealth Minister by Oliver Cromwell to the joint charge of St Tida's Church, Ballyscullion, and St Swithan's Church, Magherafelt.
+He graduated in 1658.

+Career

+After graduation, Mather worked as a chaplain attached to a garrison in the Channel Islands from 1659 to 1661 with a short stint at a church in Gloucester in 1660.

 After Cromwell's death in 1658, Mather felt less secure in his post in the Channel Islands due to Charles II's return to the throne.
 He resigned the position in 1660 and sailed for Boston in 1661.
 Harvard later awarded Mather the first honorary degree in the New World; he became a Doctor of Sacred Theology in 1692.